-If you feel there are too many steps to follow and are finding it frustrating, remember that some things must be done according to specific rules - such as taking a driver's test, filling out college applications, and going through airport security.
-Following instructions now will prepare you for life events like these.

-- If you would like to do an assignment differently, talk to your teacher.
-There may be room for some flexibility, as long as you cover the main objectives of the assignment. - Even though you prefer less structure and enjoy the freedom to be creative, be sure to follow the guidelines for assignments.

-- Preparing for tests can be done by exploring the information, but make sure you have covered all the areas that will be tested. - Ask if you have the option to take tests that allow you to demonstrate what you know in a less structured way.
+rring Instruction or Activities If you feel there are too many steps to follow and are finding it frustrating, remember that some things must be done according to specific rules - such as taking a driver's test, filling out college applications, and going through airport security.
+Following instructions now will prepare you for life events like these. orking on Assignments or Independent Tasks If you would like to do an assignment differently, talk to your teacher.
+There may be room for some flexibility, as long as you cover the main objectives of the assignment.
+Even though you prefer less structure and enjoy the freedom to be creative, be sure to follow the guidelines for assignments. eparing for Tests or Presentations Preparing for tests can be done by exploring the information, but make sure you have covered all the areas that will be tested.
+Ask if you have the option to take tests that allow you to demonstrate what you know in a less structured way.
 For example, you may be able to do an essay test instead of multiple choice.